MoviebaseApp/tmdb-kotlin/README.md

 val vimeoTmdbVideo = TmdbVideo(id = "123", key = "qwerasdf", site = TmdbVideoSite.VIMEO)
 val url = TmdbImageUrlBuilder.build(vimeoTmdbVideo) // It will return `https://vimeo.com/qwerasdf`
 ```
+## Contributing 🤝
+Please feel free to [open an issue](https://github.com/MoviebaseApp/tmdb-api/issues/new/choose) if you have any questions or suggestions.
+Or participate in the [discussion](https://github.com/MoviebaseApp/tmdb-api/discussions).
+If you want to contribute, please read the [contribution guidelines](https://github.com/MoviebaseApp/tmdb-api/blob/main/CONTRIBUTING.md) for more information.

 <br>